tgi-io/tgi-core/spec/README.md

 #tgi-core
 Core constructors, models, stores and interfaces.
 The constructor functions define the object "classes" used by the framework.
 The Model Constructor is a key part of the core that defines the system functionality for the framework.
-The framework is further extended with a Store and Interface abstract that provides data stores and ui/ux implementations.
+The framework is further extended with a Store and Interface abstract that provides data store and user interface plugins.

 &nbsp;<b><i>CORE function exposes library:</i></b>
 ```javascript